 Art as a transformational force, from cave-painting days to the digital era, and the urgent need to sustain it were prevailing themes as Governor Tom Corbett, the First Lady, and Jeanne Gleason, vice chair of the Pennsylvania Council on the Arts (PCA), recognized the 2014 recipients of the state’s highest arts honors.

-The event was the work of a partnership led by Hank Knerr, director of IUP Lively Arts, that included the Jimmy Stewart Museum--Jimmy Stewart was the first ever Pennsylvania Governor's Arts Award recipient, in 1980; the Indiana County Tourist Bureau; the Indiana Arts Council; the Artists Hand Gallery; and other area organizations.
+The event was the work of a partnership led by Hank Knerr, director of IUP Lively Arts, that included the Jimmy Stewart Museum--Jimmy Stewart was the first ever Pennsylvania Governor's Arts Award recipient, in 1980--and the Indiana County Tourist Bureau; Indiana Arts Council; Artists Hand Gallery; and other area organizations.

 Tomb is founder of the PCA's nationally recognized Arts in Education network, which every year provides thousands of Pennsylvania’s k-12 students hands-on art learning experiences through artist residencies in their schools.